sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ## Other flip complications: Wound cards

-Sometimes you flip over a Wound card and must lose a Stamina point.
+Sometimes you flip over a wound card and must lose a Stamina point.
 See the [Combat chapter](#combat).